Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

-So shortly we want that every time we make a change into that github repository the changes will apply also to the Terraform Cloud, that why we connect them togheter.
+So shortly we want that every time we make a change into that github repository the changes will apply also to the Terraform Cloud, that why we connect them together.

 To achieve this you need to go into your Terraform Cloud organization, go to settings and down below you will find section "Version Control" ==> "Providers".

-Click on "Add VCS Providers", Go to the Github section and selecte Github App.
+Click on "Add VCS Providers", Go to the Github section and select Github App.
 Connect your account and authorize all repositories.

 *Note*: It is possible that will appear as "Installed" if you connected to the